gsmoon97/gsmoon97/README.md

 ## 🎯 About Me

-I specialize in **Large Language Models (LLMs)** and **Natural Language Processing (NLP)**, with a focus on advancing the state-of-the-art in semantic understanding, timeline summarization, and grammatical error correction.
-My work bridges cutting-edge research (4 ACL publications) and production-grade systems, making AI accessible and practical.
+I specialize in **Large Language Models (LLMs)** and **Natural Language Processing (NLP)**, with a focus on advancing the state-of-the-art in downstream tasks such as semantic understanding, timeline summarization, and grammatical error correction.
+My work bridges cutting-edge research (4 ACL publications) and production-grade systems (ByteDance, Apple), making AI accessible and practical.
 Last but not least, my first name "Geonsik" is pronounced as "Gun-Shik" or /kʌn.ɕik/.
+You can also just call me "GS" 🙋🏻‍♂️

 ## 🚀 Core AI/ML Expertise